jenkinsci/opentelemetry-plugin/README.md

 For details to set up Jenkins with Elastic, Jaeger or Prometheus, to configure the integration including using Jenkins Configuration as Code, see [Setup and Configuration](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/setup-and-configuration.md).

-# Traces of Jobs and Pipelines Builds
+# Troubleshooting and Optimizing Jobs and Pipelines Tracing Builds

 For details on how to explore and troubleshoot jobs and pipelines builds as traces, see [Traces of Jobs and Pipeline Builds](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/job-traces.md).

 <img alt="SpringBootPipeline Execution Trace" width="300px" src="https://raw.githubusercontent.com/jenkinsci/opentelemetry-plugin/master/docs/images/jenkins-maven-execution-trace-jaeger.png" />

-_Example pipeline execution trace of a SpringBoot app built with Maven going through security checks with Snyk, deployed on a Maven repository and published as a Docker image_
+<p style="font-size:0.75em; font-style: italic">Example pipeline execution trace of a SpringBoot app built with Maven going through security checks with Snyk, deployed on a Maven repository and published as a Docker image</p>

+# Troubleshooting Jenkins Performances Tracing HTTP Requests

+For details to set up Jenkins with Elastic, Jaeger or Prometheus, to configure the integration including using Jenkins Configuration as Code, see [Setup and Configuration](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/setup-and-configuration.md).

+# Jenkins Security

+Monitor access to Jenkins to detect anomalous behaviours.

+For details, see the security metrics [here](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/monitoring-metrics.md).

 # Storing Jenkins Pipeline Logs in an Observability Backend

 For details on how to store Jenkins pipelines build logs in an Observability backend like Elastic, see [Storing Jenkins Pipeline Logs in an Observability Backend though OpenTelemetry](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/build-logs.md).

 <img alt="Storing Jenkins pipeline logs in Elasticsearch and visualizing logs both in Kibana and through Jenkins GUI" width="300px" src="https://raw.githubusercontent.com/jenkinsci/opentelemetry-plugin/master/docs/images/jenkins-pipeline-logs-elastic-with-visualization-through-jenkins.png" />

-_Storing Jenkins pipeline logs in Elasticsearch and visualizing logs both in Kibana and through Jenkins GUI_
+<p style="font-size:0.75em; font-style: italic">Storing Jenkins pipeline logs in Elasticsearch and visualizing logs both in Kibana and through Jenkins GUI</p>

 ## FAQ